trixi-framework/HOHQMesh.jl/docs/src/tutorials/introduction.md

 * Indicate a symmetry boundary line.
 * Construct an outer boundary with several connected curves.
 * Add the background grid when an outer boundary curve is present.
+* Rename boundaries in an existing interactive mesh project.
 * Visualize an interactive mesh project.